Steve0929/SomeBitBot/README.md

 $ npm install
 $ node bot.js
 ```
-You may need to insert your own API credentials.
+Note that you may need to insert your own API credentials.

 Twitter API
 ```sh